 In general, a course unit may be assessed by methods of close examinations, assignments, reports, presentations, quizzes, viva-voce examinations, coursework, etc. as appropriate to the course unit.
 They reflect differences from normal practice depending on the course unit.
 Both summative assessments (End semester examination) and formative or continuous assessments (throughout the delivery of a course unit) are planned to test the achievement of different learning outcomes and demonstration of learning.

 Continuous assessment marks are taken into account when calculating the final grade/ course grade.
-Coursework includes practical reports, problem solving, case studies, literature-based assignments, log book and a research project report.
+Coursework includes practical reports, problem-solving, case studies, literature-based assignments, logbooks and a research project report.
+With the inclusion of blended teaching and learning to the curriculum, online assessments have also been introduced for both formative/continuous and summative assessment components including the end semester examinations.